techidaily/site-games-able/source/_posts/customize-in-game-overlay-display-on-discord.md

 ![Using Discord Overlay When Running VRChat](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/using-discord-overlay-when-running-vrchat.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Sometimes, the Discord overlay does not work during gameplay.
 Do not worry if you encounter the same;[fixing the unresponsive Discord overlay on Windows](https://www.makeuseof.com/fix-discord-overlay-not-working-windows/) is easy and straightforward.
 It's just as easy to fix it on other devices as well.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_O8m9KphYzs?si=jITthzeyX_Kmt9X2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Disable the Discord In-Game Overlay